Crestar Bank: History

 In 1996, the bank acquired Citizens Bank of Maryland.
+As a result of this merger Crestar laid off as many as 600 middle managers and secretaries and closed as many as 26 of Citizens' 103 Washington area branches.

 In 1997, the bank sold its merchant transaction processing business to Nova Corp.
 The bank also purchased a portfolio of student loans from Great Western Bank (1919–97).
 With First Union's takeover later that year of Signet Banking Corporation, Crestar's longtime rival in Richmond, Crestar became the largest independent bank in Virginia.

 However, analysts believed that Crestar was a likely takeover target.
-That came to pass on December 31, 1998, when Crestar was acquired by SunTrust Banks.
+That came to pass on December 31, 1998, when in an agreement announced on July 20th of that year, Crestar was acquired by SunTrust Banks for $9.5 billion in stock; a merger that created the nation's 10th-largest bank holding company.

 In December 2019, SunTrust merged with BB&T, forming Truist Financial.